Manitoba Ag Weather Program

 Weather monitoring stations

-The weather stations that MAWP operates are solar powered and communicate wirelessly.
-This enables stations to be situated well away from geographical or man-made features and obstructions that may influence the local conditions.
+Manitoba Ag Weather Program stations are solar powered and communicate wirelessly via cellular communication.
+This enables stations to be situated away from geographical or man-made features and obstructions that may influence the local conditions.
 The objective is to locate the station where it may adequately represent the climate of the area.
-Each station measures a minimum of air temperature, relative humidity, rainfall, wind speed/direction, and soil temperature.
-Wherever possible, stations are located above surfaces that represent the general area or optimally, a short grass surface.
-The data is collected and stored at 15-minute intervals in Campbell Scientific dataloggers to compute hourly and daily data.
+Whenever possible, stations are located above surfaces that represent the general area or optimally, a short grass surface.